ctrueden/equilibrium/_pages/events/case-07.md

 **[Sartus Morningdew](../dossiers/sartus-morningdew)** (male, elf, adult)

-* A wizard of the Holy Sorcerers, the order to which Bec Galere’s father Letharil belongs.
+* A wizard of the Holy Sorcerers, the order to which Bec Galere's father Letharil belongs.
 * Attending the auction on behalf of Titania, Queen of the Fey.

 **[Tybalt Nightbreeze](../dossiers/tybalt-nightbreeze)** (male, half-elf, young adult)